 You will also read at least the first half of Viktor Frankl’s Man’s Search for Meaning.

-To bring the experience together, you’ll create an artifact that communicates your history, where you are now, and where you hope your journey of meaning, purpose, and wonder will take you.
+To bring the experience together, you’ll create an object that communicates your history, where you are now, and where you hope your journey of meaning, purpose, and wonder will take you.